Galymbek Zhumatov: Life

-Galymbek Zhumatov born in the family of a veteran of the Second World War.
+Galymbek Zhumatov was born in the family of a veteran of the Second World War.
 His father Sagymbai Zhumatov participated in the Battle of Stalingrad and was seriously injured.
-After high school, he was served in the Soviet Army.
+After high school, he served in the Soviet Army.
 Service was held in Lviv.
-After serving in the Army Zhumatov arrives at the Faculty of Journalism in the Kazakh State University.
-After graduation, he began working in the regional newspaper "Kyzyl tu" (now Saryarka samaly), first as a correspondent, then deputy editor.
-Between 1991 and 1995, correspondent of the republican newspaper "Halyk kenesi."
-In 2007 Galymbek Zhumatov founded the first in the Pavlodar Region the commercial newspaper in the state language "Shaһar."
-Zhumatov now is the chief editor of the literary magazine "Nayzatas."
+After serving in the Army, Zhumatov attended the Kazakh State University, Faculty of Journalism.
+After graduation, he began working in the regional newspaper "Kyzyl tu" (now Saryarka samaly), first as a correspondent, then as deputy editor.
+Between 1991 and 1995, he was the correspondent of the republican newspaper "Halyk kenesi."
+In 2007, Galymbek Zhumatov founded (Shaһar).
+It was the first commercial newspaper in the Pavlodar Region to be written in the state language.
+He now is the chief editor of the literary magazine "Nayzatas."